timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 ## Step 4: Create a distributed hyptertable

-Finally, can create a distributed hypertable and add data to verify everything is set up and working correctly.
+Finally, we can create a distributed hypertable and add data to verify that everything is set up and working correctly.

 ```SQL